Chapter VI: Student Code of Conduct

 • In cases involving Title IX allegations, The Case Resolution Board is composed of three individuals, selected from the Case Resolution Board Pool.
 These board members will participate in additional training regarding Title IX policy, procedure, and best practices.

-• The Vice Provost and Dean of Student Affairs is responsible for the oversight of the Case Resolution Board Pool.
+• The Vice Provost of Student Affairs is responsible for the oversight of the Case Resolution Board Pool.
 The Dean in each respective area (Dance, Design and Production, Drama, Filmmaking, Music, Division of Liberal Arts, High School Academic Program, and Student Affairs) will appoint members to serve in the Case Resolution Board Pool.
 These individuals will serve a three-year term.
 The respective Dean may reappoint board members to serve a subsequent term.

 • Each Case Resolution Board member must maintain a high level of confidentiality regarding student conduct cases.
 Additionally, Case Resolution Board members must comply with University policies.